myconcordia/A2I2/README.md

 > A list of Jupyter notebooks

-**Acknowledgements**: Some notebooks are inspired from Tensorflow and Keras Code Examples.
+**Acknowledgements**: Some notebooks are based on Tensorflow and Keras Code Examples.